TrumpSsta/book_library/README.md

 * list of all books that are assigned to the requested category,
 * Lists all authors and their rating, sorted descending.

-Project was written in Intellij Idea.
+Project was written in Intellij Idea using JAVA 8.
 To generate Plain Old Java Object (POJO) from json i used [jsonschema2pojo](https://github.com/joelittlejohn/jsonschema2pojo/), so there are some additional classes i wasn't working with.<br />
 Main methods are placed in the classes described below:
 * LibraryClient.java- rest controller,